 Dean Horridge 26:34

-It comes down to one fundamental issue, which I can say now not being the CEO of Fit for Sport anymore, which is the perception that these activities around PE and sports clubs should only be delivered by qualified teachers.
-Which is still a government position with the support organisations they work with.
-I go back to what I said at the very beginning of this interview, the reason I got into teaching PE was I saw what teachers were delivering on a PE scale, which was so disengaging.
-They did not want to be there, they hadn’t been trained, and it has not changed today.
-So why the government sit there and say, who should be delivering these sessions around PE in different sports environments at school should be qualified teachers, is beyond me.
+It comes down to one fundamental issue, which I can say now, not being the CEO of Fit For Sport anymore.
+It’s the perception that these activities around PE and sports clubs should only be delivered by qualified teachers, which is still a government position with the support organisations they work with.
+I go back to what I said at the very beginning of this interview.
+The reason I got into teaching PE was I saw what teachers were delivering on a PE scale.
+They did not want to be there, they hadn’t been trained, which was so disengaging, and it has not changed today.
+So why the government sit there and say who should be delivering these sessions around PE in different sports environments at schools should be qualified teachers is beyond me.
 It’s so incorrect.
-I get it should be led by teachers qualification wise, but there’s no reason why a qualified sports coach cannot deliver side by side with a qualified teacher in environments like in PE.
-Someone’s got to have the enthusiasm, engagement, and desire to actually want to make a difference for those children.
-Unfortunately, as a governor at a school, myself, a lot of teachers today still do not want to deliver that subject.
+I get it should be teacher-led qualification wise, but there’s no reason why a qualified sports coach cannot deliver side-by-side with a qualified teacher in environments like PE.
+Someone has to have the enthusiasm, engagement, and desire to make a difference for those children.
+Unfortunately, as a governor at a school myself, many teachers today still do not want to deliver that subject.

-Just from my own experience, kind of seems like teachers roles are getting harder every day, more and more work from different angles.
+From my own experience, it seems like teachers roles are getting harder every day, with more and more work from different angles.
 And PE, if it’s not your passion, it’s going to be hard to be motivated to deliver it like it is, I suppose.

 Dean Horridge 28:06

-Absolutely, and you can’t blame the teachers, they’ve not come into teaching to teach PE, or an after school club.
+Absolutely, and you can’t blame the teachers.
+They’ve not come into teaching to teach PE or an after school club.
 They’ve come into teaching because they have a passion for teaching.
 And so some teachers love it, the very sporty teachers.
-But you get someone come in riding the bike, and the head says oh, you look sporty, you could be my head PE.
-And that’s the way it works, 30 years later from when I started, it hasn’t changed.
-And for fundamental change in our sector, and our industry, and our ability to engage our children in the subject matter of PE, Physical Education, that needs to change.
+But you get someone come in riding the bike, and the head says you look sporty, you could be my head PE.
+And that’s the way it works.
+Thirty years later, from when I started, it hasn’t changed.
+And for fundamental change in our sector and our industry, and for our ability to engage our children in the subject matter of Physical Education, that needs to change.

 James Moore 28:43

-Quite right, and in terms of that focus on the primary PE angle is around childhood obesity, and the issue we have at the moment.
-It seems to be increasing, and I just want to kind of get your take, the Dean Horridge model of fixing that issue across the nation.
+Quite right.
+In terms of that primary PE angle, there’s this focus around childhood obesity which is an issue we are currently facing.
+It seems to be increasing, and I want to get your take on that.
+The Dean Horridge model of fixing that issue across the nation.
 Do you have any thoughts on that?

 Dean Horridge 29:03

 I do have some passionate thoughts.
 And I’ve done my soapbox around the world with my thoughts on this.
-I’ll try and keep it brief, but you know, I go back to 29 years ago, when I first started we had quite a few children in that school that were a little bit overweight.
-Two years later, we never had one child that was classed as overweight, forget obese, overweight.
+I’ll try and keep it brief, but I go back to 29 years ago when I first started, and we had quite a few children in that school that were a little bit overweight.
+Two years later, we didn’t have one child that was overweight, forget obese, overweight.
 Why was that?